hyperknot/openfreemap/README.md

 ### Domains and Cloudflare

-The project has two domains: .org and .com.
-Currently, both are on Cloudflare.

-The general public only interacts with the .org domain.
-It has been designed so that this domain can be migrated away from Cloudflare if needed.

-The .com domain hosts the R2 buckets, which are required to be on Cloudflare.
-This domain will always remain on CF.
+Tiles are currently available on:

+- tiles.openfreemap.org - Cloudflare proxied
+- direct.openfreemap.org - direct connection, Round-Robin DNS

+The project has been designed in such a way that we can migrate away from Cloudflare if needed.
+This is the reason why there are a .com and a .org domain: the .com will always stay on Cloudflare to host the R2 buckets, while the .org domain is independent.

 ### What about PMTiles?